solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 What if you want response time tracking across builds?

-With Jenkins you can use the [Performance Plugin](https://plugins.jenkins.io/performance/), which works with most of the popular Open Source load testing tools including: Apache JMeter, Gatling, Grinder and Locust.
+With Jenkins, you can use the [Performance Plugin](https://plugins.jenkins.io/performance/), which works with most of the popular Open Source load testing tools including Apache JMeter, Gatling, Grinder, and Locust.
 For more information, read [http://jenkinsci.github.io/performance-plugin/RunTests.html](http://jenkinsci.github.io/performance-plugin/RunTests.html).

 There is a Github Action for [continuous benchmarking](https://github.com/marketplace/actions/continuous-benchmark),